miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-kubectl-exercises/CKAD-Exam-Tips-kubectl-exercises-001.md

 ---
-title: Getting Started with kubectl for CKAD exam
+title: kubectl for CKAD - exercise 1 - run a pod
 date: 2025-01-11
 ---
 ## Getting Started with kubectl for CKAD exam

-## kubectl for CKAD - exercise 1

 ### First things first
 Put your mouse away, forget you have a touchpad and **keep your hands on the keyboard**.